 Look after the area in which you live and the environment

-At Harleston CE VA Primary School we believe the school aims fully support these fundamental British Values, which are promoted through our enriching curriculum and extra-curricular activities.
+At Harleston CE Primary Academy we believe the school aims fully support these fundamental British Values, which are promoted through our enriching curriculum and extra-curricular activities.

 We are committed to promoting these in the following ways: